aodhanlutetiae/dj/reading3.md

 # Reading three

-### Cabreros, Ireneo.
+### Cabreros, Irineo.
 Opinion: Side-Stepping Safeguards, Data Journalists Are Doing Science Now.
 Undark.
 April 2021
 ---
-**Read [the text](https://undark.org/2021/04/22/data-journalists-are-doing-science/) and answer the questions below | Answers at end of the page**
+**Read [the text](https://undark.org/2021/04/22/data-journalists-are-doing-science/) and answer the questions below | Answers at the end of the page**

 ---
 **Question 1**